-Professor Winters' passion is constantly updating her knowledge base so that she can provide the best possible medicine to her patients, as patients are at the pinnacle of everything she does.
+"My passion is constantly updating my knowledge base so that I can provide the best possible medicine to my patients, as patients are at the pinnacle of everything I do".

-She is highly motivated to update herself with the latest surgery techniques and breast cancer therapies.
+I am highly motivated to update myself with the latest surgery techniques and breast cancer therapies".

 Focused on providing patients with excellent outcomes regarding surgery and Quality of Life, so that each patient receives personalised treatment and care.

-Clinical interests are in both female and male benign and malignant cancer conditions, oncoplastic appraches to breast cancer surgery with immediate breast reconstruction after mastectomy, use of sentinel lymph node biopsy technicques, family history breast cancer risk assessment and advice, breast contour re-sculpturing using fat filing including breast reduction and augmentation.
+Clinical interests are in both female and male benign and malignant cancer conditions, young onset breast cancer, oncoplastic appraches to breast cancer surgery with immediate breast reconstruction after mastectomy, use of sentinel lymph node biopsy technicques, family history breast cancer risk assessment and advice, breast contour re-sculpturing using fat filing including breast reduction and augmentation.